Merchant On-Boarding Policy

 KYC Documentation & Information

-KYC documents or equivalent e-documents and information listed below basis Merchant types will be collected by Google at the time of onboarding Merchants, as applicable.
+KYC documents or equivalent e-documents and information listed below basis Merchant business entity types such as Individual, Sole Proprietorship, Partnership, Company etc, category (online or offline), and Merchant size (small or large), will be collected by Google at the time of onboarding Merchants, as applicable.
 Google, with Merchants’ consent (in MSA or ToS etc.), may seek additional information and documents, as the case may be, to satisfy the onboarding checks.

 KYC Documents from: